A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Arctic tundra is a biome found in polar climatic zones.
 It is home to grasses, lichen and moss.
 It's an important place for reindeer herders, who drive their reindeer here every summer.

-Rovaniemi is the starting point for anyone wishing to visit Lapland.
-From Helsinki or Oulu, you can reach Rovaniemi by plane, train or car!
+Rovaniemi is the starting point for anyone wanting to visit Lapland.
+From Helsinki or Oulu, you can arrive in Rovaniemi by plane, train or car!

 Before we tell you about Santa's village, let's take a look at the wonderful things this town has to offer:

 Santa's village is located in Rovaniemi, Finnish Lapland.
-It's open all year round, and believe me, no matter what season you go, the Christmas spirit will always be present!
-Find out what you can do at Santa's Village:
+It's open all year round and believe me, no matter what season you go, the Christmas spirit will always be present!
+Discover the activities to do at Santa's village:

 In Finland, dietetics has long been part of the family diet, and sugar has a bad reputation!